-This is usually facilitated by adjustment of the small stopper screw on the turbo next to the lever that actuates the vanes, whilst testing flow and boost.
+This is usually facilitated (in Toyota turbochargers), by adjusting a small stopper screw on the turbo, next to the lever that actuates the vanes.

 An extreme circumstance can occur where correct movement range cannot be attained via stopper screw (if screw length is at max or min length and stepper still requires further movement).

 In such cases, a compressor housing re-alignment can be done as follows: